Dangerous Goods Safety Advisor service in a nutshell

-The transport of dangerous goods is regulated in the European countries and in most of the surrounding countries as well by the European Agreement concerning the International Carriage of Dangerous Goods by Road, otherwise known as the ADR.
+The dangerous goods transportation is regulated in the European countries and in most of the surrounding countries as well by the European Agreement concerning the International Carriage of Dangerous Goods by Road, otherwise known as the ADR.

 The regulation states precisely on what kind of packages dangerous goods can be transported in, what kind of labelling is to be used and who can transport dangerous goods and where.
 ADR Regulation is very strict and extensive.
 There are slight national differences in the implementing of the ADR, but otherwise the regulation is implemented in the different member countries as is.